 Jennifer is a 40-something mama, wife and writer living in the Midwest who loves Jesus, hot tea and all four seasons.
-She is also a reformed Type-A, people-pleasing, take-charge type.
+She is also a reformed Type-A, people-pleasing, take-charge kinda gal.
 Consumed with the world’s perception of her and doing all the “right” things the “right” way, Jennifer learned some hard lessons about the lies of this world.

 Her life became driven by stress, hopeless attempts at perfection, and walking on eggshells in an attempt to please everyone around her.
 As she came to grips with the underlying issue, one that plagued her from childhood, the Lord opened her eyes to her need for Him.